solliancenet/microsoft-redis-cache-migration/04_PostMigration/01_Management.md

 | top 1 by TimeGenerated
 ```

-> **Note** for a list of other metrics, reference [Monitor and tune Azure Cache for Redis - Single Server](https://docs.microsoft.com/en-us/azure/Redis/concepts-monitoring).
+> **Note** for a list of other metrics, reference [Monitor Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-monitor).

 Once a KQL query has been created, create [log alerts](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-unified-log) based off these queries.

 ## Server Configuration

-As part of the migration, it is likely the on-premises [server parameters](https://docs.microsoft.com/en-us/azure/Redis/concepts-server-parameters) were modified to support a fast egress.
+As part of the migration, it is likely the on-premises [server configuration](https://docs.microsoft.com/en-us/azure/Redis/concepts-server-parameters) were modified to support a fast egress.
 Also, modifications were made to the Azure Cache for Redis parameters to support a fast ingress.
 The Azure server parameters should be set back to their original on-premises workload optimized values after the migration.

 However, be sure to review and make server parameters changes that are appropriate for the workload and the environment.
 Some values that were great for an on-premises environment, may not be optimal for a cloud-based environment.
 Additionally, when planning to migrate the current on-premises parameters to Azure, verify that they can in fact be set.